We are so excited you are part of our HPKids Team!

 The Gospel Project uses a 3-Year Scope and Sequence.

 Remember, nobody wants to feast on a piece of raw chicken!
 I love THIS VIDEO from Stephanie Chase.
 She will encourage and challenge you as she presents practical tips and tricks for teaching children the word.

 How to Download Lessons

 All of the Elementary lessons are loaded onto Planning Center Online (PCO) for your convenience.
 THIS DOCUMENT shows step by step pictures to download using your mobile device.
 The process is very similar when logging into PCO from your computer.
 Please let us know if you need any assistance getting your lesson.

 What are Bible Skills?

-You may have noticed in our Week at a Glance that we focus on Bible Skills during our lesson.
-Sometimes it is written into the lesson guide, but it is easy to gloss over and forget the importance of teaching our children how to use their Bibles.
+Sometimes Bible Skills are written into the lesson guide, but it is easy to gloss over and forget the importance of teaching our children how to use their Bibles.
 These skills are the things we want to review weekly, and learn specifically about the passage we are studying: